 Rajasthan is a largely rural state and it requires many more small towns, along with dynamic rural areas.
-While all the divisional headquarter cities, namely, Jaipur, Ajmer, Udaipur, Jodhpur, Bikaner, Bharatpur and Kota have got infrastructure projects going, the second level cities are left far behind.
-To begin with the remaining 26 district headquarters need to be upgraded.
 The creation of roads, bridges, buildings, and houses in these towns and villages can generate a large number of jobs for unskilled, semi-skilled, and skilled labourers.

-About 5 lakh people can be employed in this project.
-By our calculations, this will require an expenditure of Rs 25,000 crore over the period of 5 years.
-The details are provided in Appendix A 2.
+By our calculations, about 12 lakh people can be employed in this area.
+This will require an expenditure of Rs 0.6 lakh crore over the period of 5 years.

-6.3 Support to working mothers
+Support to working mothers

-As mentioned earlier, the female in Rajasthan is as low as 27.0%.39 A range of interventions are required to address the constraints on women.
-In particular, some social security features, such as maternity leave and day-care facilities, can enhance the ability of women to participate in the labour-force.40
+A range of interventions are required to address the constraints on women.
+In particular, some social security features, such as maternity leave and day-care facilities, can enhance the ability of women to participate in the labour-force.37

-In India, the Maternity Benefit Act 1961 is meant to protect the employment of women during the time of maternity and entitles her to full paid absence from work.
+In India, the Maternity Benet Act 1961 is meant to protect the employment of women during the time of maternity and entitles her to full paid absence from work.
 The act is applicable to all establishments employing 10 or more employees.
-The duration of paid maternity leave was originally 14 weeks, but it has been increased to 26 weeks by a recent amendment.
-The Act also makes day-care facility mandatory for every establishment employing 50 or more employees.
+The duration of paid maternity leave was originally 14weeks, but it has been increased to 26 weeks by a recent amendment.38 The Act also makes day-care facility mandatory for every establishment employing 50 or more employees.

-As a consequence, employers may discriminate against women of childbearing age, both in hiring as well as in salaries.
-42 Apparently, the government is working on an incentive scheme to reimburse some of the wages to employers.
-43 Rajasthan could take the lead in this matter by bearing a significant part of the financial burden associated with the establishment and operation of such daycare centres.
+As a consequence, employers may discriminate against women of childbearing age, both in hiring as well as in salaries.39 Apparently, the government is working on an incentive scheme to reimburse some of the wages to employers.40 Rajasthan could take the lead in this matter by bearing a significant part of the financial burden associated with the establishment and operation of such daycare centres.
 This will remove a significant part of the burden on the employer, leading to higher employment of women.
 The employer would be still bound to protect the employment of the woman so that she can rejoin work after the period of the leave.